buttahtoast/helmize/content/_index.md

 ---

 {{< hint "info" >}}This project is in the early stages of development and still activiely maintained.
 You may encounter behavior that's not intended when making use of the project.
-If you find any bugs or have any questions feel free to open an issue (Click the Github Logo in the header){{< /hint >}}
+If you find any bugs or have any questions feel free to open an issue.

+Currently I dedicate my free time to it.
+I welcome any contributions and any feedback.{{< /hint >}}

 # Why